Final Destination: Final Destination (2000)

 Final Destination features high school student Alex Browning (Devon Sawa), who boards Volée Airlines Flight 180 with his classmates for a field trip to Paris.
 Before take-off, Alex has a premonition that the plane will explode in mid-air, killing everyone on board.
 When the events from his vision begin to repeat themselves in reality, he panics, and a fight breaks out, which leads to several passengers being left behind, including Clear Rivers (Ali Larter), Carter Horton (Kerr Smith), Billy Hitchcock (Seann William Scott), Valerie Lewton (Kristen Cloke), Terry Chaney (Amanda Detmer), and Tod Waggner (Chad Donella), who witness the plane explode moments later.
-However, their survival caused them to cheat Death itself, who also designed the Flight 180 explosion.
+However, their survival disrupted Death's design to have them die in the Flight 180 explosion, an act also known as cheating Death.
 As a result, Death created a new design to kill them one by one in bizarre accidents.
 Eventually, Alex, Clear and Carter travel to Paris to celebrate their survival, but when Alex suddenly witnesses Carter being crushed by a giant neon sign, they realize that Death is not finished with them.